 The MCCP was most recently revised and approved by the Board on November 19, 2020.
-The plan's estimated costs of \$3.2 billion provide for system expansion projects, water resource management and acquisitions, and system maintenance and upgrades.
+The plan's estimated costs of \$3.2 billion (in 2019 dollars) provide for system expansion projects, water resource management and acquisitions, and system maintenance and upgrades.
 This amended MCCP also updates costs and schedules for numerous other projects and includes details for \$3.3 billion of completed projects.
 Costs may include design, engineering, land, construction, program management, construction management, environmental mitigation, and interest.

-Las Vegas Wash Capital Plan (LVWCIP) and Lower Las Vegas Wash Stabilization Plan (LLVWSP)
+Lower Las Vegas Wash Stabilization Plan (LLVWSP)

 The Las Vegas Wash (Wash) is the primary urban runoff, wastewater, and floodwater outlet from the Las Vegas Valley into Lake Mead and the Colorado River.
 The Wash is considered a critical component of the many environmental and water resource issues facing Southern Nevada.
-The LVWCIP presents a summary of planned capital requirements necessary to support long-term enhancement and management of the Wash.